Zaid-Ajaj/the-elmish-book/chapters/dev-flow/compiler-directives.md

     }
 }
 ```
-The extended options for `fable-loader` allow you to provide compilations options for the Fable compiler.
+The extended options for `fable-loader` allow you to provide compilation options for the Fable compiler.
 In this case, we assign `options.define` the value `["DEVELOPMENT]` when in development mode, otherwise just an empty array.
 This array defines the constants that become compiler directives which can be used from the code as follows:
 ```fsharp
 [<RequireQualifiedAccess>]
 module Mode